You are listening to the Sean Hannity Radio Show Podcast.

 I'm sorry.

-And I don't think you can get the whole bill, but I think you can break off the business side, uh, which is you mentioned 15% corporate rate, cash expensing for new equipment, repatriation.
+And I don't think you can get the whole bill, but I think you can break off the business side, which is you mentioned 15% corporate rate, cash expensing for new equipment, repatriation.

-That's a good middle income tax cut.
+That's a good middle-income tax cut.

-But mostly they can get this done, Sean, and they could attach this, which Steve and I call three easy pieces.
+But mostly, they can get this done, Sean, and they could attach this, which Steve and I call three easy pieces.

 They could attach this to the health care reconciliation bill for 51 votes.

-It is legal, it is technically doable.
+It is technically doable.

-And our point of view is you're not going home until you get this done because this would be the biggest booster to the economy.
+And our point of view is: you're not going home until you get this done because this would be the biggest booster to the economy.

 Remember, we're not even halfway through the year and the end of the year.

-Do you ever go out eat lunch anywhere?
+Do you ever go eat lunch anywhere?

 Very seldom.